-A virtual environment in Python allows you to install Python packages into the virtual, isolated environment so that project "foo" can be isolated from project "bar", and so on.
+A virtual environment in Python allows you to install Python packages into the virtual, isolated environment so that project "my_python_virtual_environment" can be isolated from other installations of Python.

 If using version 3 of Python, the python3 -m venv <something unique> command can be used to create a virtual environment.